Kawasaki Vulcan: 1987–2008: Vulcan 88/1500 series

 The 1500 Meanstreak was introduced in 2002 and lasted 2 years, before giving way to the 1600 Meanstreak.
 This performance version of the 1500 had the same basic engine as the 1500FI, but sported several upgrades including new camshafts, larger valves, larger fuel injection throttle bodies, new high compression pistons, and re-designed combustion chamber.
 It was fitted with the same brakes as the ZX-9R.
 It also had a slimmed down narrower gas tank.
-This meant an increase to 72 hp at 5500rpm and 90 lbft at 3000rpm, while weighing in at a mere 637 lb dry.
+This meant an increase to 72 hp at 5500 rpm and 90 lbft at 3000 rpm, while weighing in at 637 lb dry.

-The Vulcan 1500 Drifter was an homage to the 1948 Indian Chief which began production in 1999 and ceased production in 2005.
+The Vulcan 1500 Drifter was a homage to the 1948 Indian Chief which began production in 1999 and ceased production in 2005.
 It is notable for its large Indian-style fenders, wide solo seat, wide handlebars and fringe in several places.

 1995–2006: Vulcan 800 series

-Kawasaki vulcan 800, 1999 model, two-tone black and cream.
+Kawasaki Vulcan 800, 1999 model, two-tone black and cream.

 Two models of the Vulcan, VN800A and VN800B, were discontinued in 2006 with the introduction of the VN900.
 The VN800A, introduced in 1995 and the first of Kawasaki's modern cruiser style, featured a softail design, bobbed rear fender and a 21-inch front wheel.
 The VN800B (Classic), introduced in 1996, had a retro styling that featured full fenders and 16-inch wheels on both front and rear.